-- 1. That, in accordance with their employment contracts, the CEO be authorised to attend Local Government Convention Week. - 2.
-The CEO and Finance Manager & Administration Manager be authorised to attend the Local Government Managers Association Conferences and other professional development with Council meeting associated costs within financial limitations of the employment contract. - 3.
+- 1. That, in accordance with their employment contracts, the CEO be authorised to attend Local Government Convention Week. - The CEO and Finance Manager & Administration Manager be authorised to attend the Local Government Managers Association Conferences and other professional development with Council meeting associated costs within financial limitations of the employment contract. - 3.
 That LGMA members and associates (at the discretion of the CEO) be authorised to attend Regional and Local Branch Local Government Managers Association Seminars and workshops with Council meeting associated costs. - 4.
-That the Works Supervisor be authorised to attend WA Local Government Supervisors conferences with Council meeting associated costs. - OBJECTIVES For the personal development and training of the officers concerned. - GUIDELINES - HISTORY Former policy 1.2.2 - REVIEW CEO
+That the Works Supervisor be authorised to attend WA Local Government Supervisors conferences with Council meeting associated costs.

+For the personal development and training of the officers concerned.

+REVIEW CEO